 Mercado Municipal de Lagos

 The Mercado Municipal de Lagos is a covered market where you can buy fresh produce and local delicacies.
 It serves as a central meeting place for both locals and tourists seeking authentic and fresh produce.
 The market has a lively atmosphere and provides insight into local Portuguese culture and culinary traditions.

 It is a great place to buy local ingredients for a picnic on the beach, prepare a tasty meal or just wander around and enjoy the colorful and fragrant surroundings.

 Discover the beautiful beaches

-Some of the most beautiful beaches in the Algarve can be found in Lagos.
 My personal favorite is Praia do Camilo, a beach that is somewhat hidden between the golden yellow rocks.
 It is accessible via a long wooden staircase.
-Other beautiful beaches in Lagos include Praia de Porto de Mós (with huge cliffs) and Meia Praia (here you have more of a dune area).
+Other beautiful beaches in Lagos include Praia de Porto de Mós (with huge cliffs and the perfect place for sunsets) and Meia Praia (the longest beach and here you have more of a dune-like area).

 Hike a section of the Fishermen’s Trail

 If you visit this website regularly, you will know that I love to hike, especially long-distance hikes.
 Did you know that one of the most beautiful long-distance hikes in Europe ends in Lagos?
 This is the Fishermen’s Trail and it follows the Portuguese coast from São Torpes (near Sines in the Alentejo region) via Cape Saint Vincent to Lagos.